 Dylan Puddu brought the concept of a Gearing to Jeff de Boer and Dave Sangra.
 Together they worked to develop it and get it manufactured.
 Dylan is no longer with Armét, and we wish him luck.

 With age comes refinement.
-Edward Jaworenko joined the Armét team and working with Jeff de Boer, a system of design was born.
+Edward Jaworenko joined the Armet team and working with Jeff de Boer, a system of design was born.

 What you see here are the first examples of jewellery utilizing the system we created.
 No longer was it about the Gearing.
-Armét's focus moved to designing a system that would allow you to design the jewellery that you want.
+Armet's focus moved to designing a system that would allow you to design the jewellery that you want.

 The gears are turning

-Testing the Water
+Testing the Market

-After adding a multitude of new anodized gears, new plate designs, and more inventive uses of the system we designed, we were ready to move to market.
+After adding a multitude of new anodized gears, new plate designs, and more inventive uses of the system we designed, we were ready to move to market!

-In 2018 we got our jewellery into our first two galleries: The Glenbow Museum in Calgary, AB, and Bluerock Gallery in Black Diamond, AB.
+In 2018 we also got our jewellery into our first two galleries: The Glenbow Museum in Calgary, AB, and Bluerock Gallery in Black Diamond, AB.
 These two connections are great, and have helped to pave the way for relationships with future stockists!

 In 2019 Andrew Holloway became a part of the Armet team!
 His design sensibilities are heavily influenced by his Stoney Nakoda heritage and he is a skilled jeweller who recently graduated from the Alberta University of the Arts.